pmd/pmd/docs/pages/pmd/userdocs/extending/designer_intro.md

  type declaration.

-If you select a node in the AST, its specific properties will also be displayed on the left (panel (1)): they're the XPath attributes of the node.
+If you select a node in the AST, its specific properties will also be displayed in the panel (1): they're the XPath attributes of the node.
+More on that later.

 The zone (3) is the **XPath editor**.
-If you enter an XPath query in that area, it will be evaluated on the current AST and the results will be added to the list to the bottom right.
+If you enter an XPath query in that area, it will be evaluated on the current AST and the results will be displayed in the list to the bottom right.

 ### Rule development process